 Screen tearing occurs when your monitor’s refresh rate and GPU’s frame rate are not synchronized.
 It’s characterized as a horizontal split at one or more places of the image.

-You can fix it by enabling VSync, Adaptive VSync, Enhanced Sync, Fast Sync, FreeSync, or G-SYNC, depending on what your PC system and monitor support.
+You can fix it by enabling VSync, Adaptive VSync, Enhanced Sync, Fast Sync, FreeSync, G-SYNC or Variable Refresh Rate, depending on what your PC system and monitor support.

-Although most gamers might not see having a higher FPS (Frames Per Second) than your monitor’s maximum refresh rate as a big problem, it can cause obvious screen tearing, which can be quite annoying.
+Although a lot of gamers might not think of having a higher FPS (Frames Per Second) than your monitor’s maximum refresh rate as a big problem, it can cause obvious screen tearing, which can be quite annoying.

 Of course, screen tearing can also occur if your frame rate is lower than the refresh rate of your display.
 In this case, however, the stuttery performance caused by low FPS will certainly bother you more than the occasional tearing.